EvangelosTikas/Numerical-Analysis/README.md

 Difficulty Level : Easy
 Given a differential equation dy/dx = f(x, y) with initial condition y(x0) = y0.
 Find its approximate solution using Euler method.
 [Euler Method] :
-In mathematics and computational science, the Euler method (also called forward
+<p>In mathematics and computational science, the Euler method (also called forward
-<p>Euler method is a first-order numerical procedure for solving ordinary differential
-equations (ODEs) with a given initial value.
+Euler method is a first-order numerical procedure for solving ordinary differential equations (ODEs) with a given initial value.
 Consider a differential equation dy/dx = f(x, y) with initialcondition y(x0)=y0
-then successive approximation of this equation can be given by:
+then successive approximation of this equation can be given by: </p>

   y(n+1) = y(n) + h * f(x(n), y(n))